When Decisions Matter.

 As always, Stock and Leader is here to provide a brief overview to help you make sure your school district is in compliance with the federal laws which require districts to provide students, parents, and the public with notices.
 Many of these notices need to be provided at the beginning of the school year.
 Fortunately, federal agencies often create “model” notices that can be easily tailored for your school district.

 Make sure you review your Annual Notices as some requirements have changed.
-All notices must be written in a language parents can understand, and can be provided via general mail, a publication on your website, or email.
+All notices must be written in a language parents can understand, and can be provided via general mail, email, or a publication on your website.
 We recommend that your school district maintain an Annual Notices page on your website for easy maintenance and year-round access.

 Every Student Succeeds Act